 It may be difficult to know which among your credit cards can be best for online shopping.
 Aside from promos and discounts as a basis, you may also want to choose the card that sends OTPs and even call you when purchases seem unusual.
-Whether you have BDO credit card, BPI, Citibank, Metrobank, HSBC, PSBank or any other credit cards, the best one extends security measure to ensure your account is not compromised.
+Whether you have BDO credit card, BPI, Citibank, Metrobank, HSBC, PSBank, or any other credit cards, the best one extends security measures to ensure your account is not compromised.

 10. Monitor your online account

 Log on to your mobile app after every purchase and check whether the transactions are legit or not.
-If you think something is wrong, call your bank immediately and ask information about the transaction.
+If you think something is wrong, call your bank immediately and ask for information about the transaction.